open-horizon/anax/docs/cluster_install.md

 6. Run agent-install.sh to get the necessary files from Github, install and configure the Horizon agent, and register your edge cluster with policy.

-    **Note** You should be logged in as root or elevated to root.
+    **Note**: You should be logged in as root or elevated to root.
 If you are not, preface the agent-install.sh script command below with `sudo -s -E`.

     Set `AGENT_NAMESPACE` to the namespace that will install the cluster agent.
-If not set, the agent will be installed to `openhorizon-agent` default namespace
+If not set, the agent will be installed to `openhorizon-agent` default namespace.
     ```bash
     AGENT_NAMESPACE=<namespace-to-install-agent>
+    ```

+    If you are not using `https` as the transport, you need to create an empty installation certificate file in the current directory:
+    ```bash
+    touch agent-install.crt
     ```

     To install a cluster-scoped agent: